davidjfk/014_student_dashboard/README_plan_to_solve_winc_assignment.md

 DESIGN detailed:
-        First connect the transformed data to the dumb components in 1,2 and 3 below.
-This is needed, before you can move on with steps 4,5 and 6.
+        1. transform student-data from json file, in such a way that it can be fed into the x-axis and y-axis of a barchart inside a Victory Brush-and-Zoom container.

-        1. smart-component-role: transform data from json file, in such a way that it can be fed into the x-axis and y-axis of a barchart and linechart: for this transform data structure 'A' (i.e. json file  from Redux Toolkit slice, see branch_01_project_set_up  ) into the datastructure that must be displayed as a barchart: the barchart wants as input an array with 56 assignment-objects.
+           The barchart wants as input an array with 56 assignment-objects.
 Each object contains:
                     1. key with assignmentId,
                     2. key difficult with value.
 This value is the average difficulty of 10 students for this assignmentId.
                     3. key fun with value.
 This value is the average degree of perceived fun of 10 students for this assignmentId.